 Mr. Barber has 30 years of construction experience and will serve as the Principal in Charge for this project.
 He will be involved throughout the construction phases for guidance and overall support.
-His work history includes assisting 4 districts with GC/CM project.
-He also is very familiar with the GC/CM process and the RCW 39.10 in which it is based upon.
+His work history includes assisting 4 school districts with GC/CM projects.
+He is also very familiar with the GC/CM process and RCW 39.10 in which it is based upon.